-Let compare gravel bikes to these four popular categories and see how they are similar to and different from each other.
+Let compare the best gravel bikes to these four popular categories and see how they are similar to and different from each other.

 To a layman, gravel and cyclocross bikes (CX) look pretty much the same.

-However, an experienced rider would spot the differences and definitely feel them whey they start riding.
+However, an experienced rider would spot the differences and definitely feel them when they start riding.

 Gravel bikes also have more gears and wider tire clearance, both of which make them more practical on longer rides.
 Finally, gravel bikes have plenty of mounts that you can use to attach numerous accessories, which you do not need in a cyclocross event.

 Both gravel bikes and mountain bikes perform well off-road.

 However, that’s where their similarities end.
 Gravel bikes can also be comfortably ridden on roads.
 They are slower than road bikes, but not significantly.
 On the other hand, mountain bikes are very slow and impractical on paved roads.

 Moreover, a gravel bike usually has drop bars whereas mountain bikes have flat bars.
 This makes gravel bikes more suitable for longer rides because of different types of grips.

 Mountain bikes usually come with front or both front and rear suspension, which is not the case with gravel bikes.
 Some recent models have short travel suspension that eliminates some vibrations, but it is not as sophisticated as that seen on mountain bikes.

 Finally, the best pedals for gravel bikes are the same that are used on mountain bikes.
 The same goes for the best gravel bike shoes.
 Both types commonly use SPD equipment.